jayunit100/network-policy-subproject/dan-cluster-policy-iv.md

 SIG Architecture for cross-cutting KEPs).
 -->

-# KEP-1111: Usability improvmeents to the NetworkPolicy API
+# KEP-1111: Creation of a ClusterNetworkPolicy API

 <!--
 This is the title of your KEP.
 Keep it short, simple, and descriptive.
 A good